Slow-growing counterexamples to the strong Eremenko conjecture: Introduction

 see~\cite[Proposition~8.3]{rrrs} and~\cite[Theorem~1.10]{lasse13}.

+What is not discussed in~\cite{rrrs} and~\cite{lasse13} is the exact behaviour of the $o(1)$ term in~\eqref{eqn:littleoq}.
+Since $x^{1/\log x} = e$, it can be checked that Therefore, if a function $f \in \classB$ satisfies then $f$ would be of finite order and hence the strong Eremenko conjecture would hold.
+We are faced with the following question: In order for a function $f \in \classB$ to be a counterexample to the strong Eremenko conjecture satisfying the relation~\eqref{eqn:littleoq}, what conditions may (or must) the $o(1)$ term satisfy?
+A shorter question that we can ask of such an $f$ is: How slow can you grow?
+This article provides an answer.

-The goal of this article is to give more precise estimates on the possible growth of such counterexamples.
-More precisely, suppose that $\Theta$ is a positive decreasing function (defined for all sufficiently large positive real numbers) such that $\Theta(t)\to 0$ as $t\to \infty$.
+We will now try to make this more precise by introducing some notation.
+Suppose that $\Theta$ is a positive decreasing function (defined for all sufficiently large positive real numbers) such that $\Theta(t)\to 0$ as $t\to \infty$.
 When does there exist a counterexample $f\in\classB$ to the strong Eremenko conjecture such that

 As $f$ must have infinite order, we may suppose that